top of page

 “promote, protect, preserve, and nurture our cultural and artistic heritage, for all.
 We will provide the unity to bring together our traditions, expressions of culture, groups, individuals and institutions that make up our arts and culture sector.
 Through access to expertise, training and professional development, funding and grants, we will help Cayman preserve our cultural identity and grow an even richer, more vibrant arts and culture scene.”

-The arts and culture sector, along with the individuals and organisations that receive grants, also provides valuable information that helps strengthen CCIs in Cayman.
+The arts and culture sector, along with the individuals and organisations that receive grants, also provide valuable information that helps strengthen CCIs in Cayman.
 Cultural and creative industries play an important role in creating jobs and generating national income.
 They also contribute to place branding, attract investment and talent, and help renew communities.
 By allocating grants for a specific purpose or to a creative sector such as theatre, dance, literature, and heritage, it ensures that any gaps within that sector are identified and addressed.
 The information gathered from grant applications and funded projects also helps guide future investment and development in Cayman’s creative industries.

 GRANT PROGRAMS